Student Clubs and Organizations

 Art Club - (Mrs. Huffman) if you love art you will enjoy Art Club.
 Art Club is open to students in grades 9 - 12.
 Our goal at our meetings is to create fabulous art.
 Some of our artwork is sold to pay for Art related field trips.
 We also like to share our artwork with the community.
 We hope you will bring your talents and join us.

-BETA Club - () Beta Club is a community service and academic achievement club.
-Students participate in community sercvice projects throughout the year.
+BETA Club - (Mrs. Jackson/Mrs. D. Wilson) Beta Club is a community service and academic achievement club.
+Students participate in community service projects throughout the year.
 Students also have the opportunity to compete at the Annual National Beta Club convention in a number of activities (Activities can be found at http://sponsors.betaclub.org/

 conv/bulletins/sr/MO.pdf).
-Meetings are Bi-weekly on Tuesdays at 7:40 AM in Mrs. McKee's room.
+Meetings are weekly on Wednesdays at 7:30 AM in Mrs. D. Wilson's room.

-Community Betterment - (Ms. Cremer) Houston Community Betterment Youth are under the organization of the Community Betterment and Arts Council of Houston.
+Community Betterment - (Ms. Ward) Houston Community Betterment Youth are under the organization of the Community Betterment and Arts Council of Houston.
 This organization is open to students in grades 9-12.
 Community Betterment Youth focuses on community service projects or assisting in community service activities.
-In the past students have participated in the Hospice Chili Cook off, chamber banquet, Mayor’s Prayer Breakfast, MCB conference in Jefferson City, community Easter egg hunt and most recently, we brought Rachel’s Challenge to our school!
+In the past, students have participated in the Hospice Chili Cook off, chamber banquet, Run/Walk for Don Tottingham, MCB conference in Jefferson City, and community Easter egg hunt.

 FBLA - Future Business Leaders of America (Mr. Snelling) is an organization established to help students gain leadership skills in a fun and exciting environment.
 Members are involved in competitive events, travel, service projects, and social events.
 FBLA activities include, Chili Cook-Off, Field Trips, as well as District and State contests, just to name a few.

-FCA - Fellowship of Christian Athletes (Ms. Cremer) is the largest Christian sports organization in America.
+FCA - Fellowship of Christian Athletes (Coach J. Richardson/Coach L. Richardson/Mr. Rawlings) is the largest Christian sports organization in America.
 FCA focuses on serving our school and our community by equipping, empowering, and encouraging people to make a difference for Christ.
 Our relationships demonstrate steadfast commitment to Jesus Christ and His Word through Integrity, Service, Teamwork, and Excellence.

 FCCLA Family, Career, and Community Leaders of America - (Mrs. Steelman) FCCLA is a community service focused organization that promotes student leadership and creativity.
 Members can compete with other schools in STAR events as well as connect with students through leadership activities and events.
 Active members have the opportunity to participate in meetings around the state and country.

-National Honor Society - (Mrs. Gatlin) is a service organization for involved students with a minimum cumulative grade point average of 3.5.
-We have a club project to help children in the "Share Your Christmas" project and then each member does 10 hours of unpaid service for the community or an individual during the year.
+National Honor Society - (Mrs. D Wilson) is a service organization for involved students with a minimum cumulative grade point average of 3.5.
+Each member does 10 hours of unpaid service for the community or an individual during the year.
 The goal is to make students aware of the opportunities to contribute to their community both now and as adults.
 Meetings are as necessary.
 Admission to NHS is by application, during the sophomore year which will be judged by a committee of teachers.
 Membership looks good on a college and job applications.

-Student Council - (Mr. Kelley) Student Council is a representative organization, through which students can become involved in the affairs of the school, working in partnership with school administration, staff, and the community for the benefit of the school and its students.
+Student Council - (Mr. Pounds/Mrs. L. Allen) Student Council is a representative service-oriented organization, through which students can become involved in the affairs of the school, working in partnership with school administration, staff, and the community for the benefit of the school and its students.
 It sponsors and raises funds for school-wide activities, including social events, community projects, and school improvements.
-Some activities sponsored by Student Council are Homecoming, King of the Court, Hoop Queen, Mr. HHS, Battle of the Classes, and the Thanksgiving Food Drive.
-If you missed being able to run for office this year, you can apply to be on honors council.
+Some activities sponsored by Student Council are Homecoming, King of the Court, Hoop Queen, and Battle of the Classes.
+If you missed being able to run for office this year, you can apply to be on the volunteer council.
 You must have a 2.5 GPA for the previous semester and be approved by the Houston High School Student Council.